gazconroy/digital-comma/_pages/places.md

 However, if there is no SDK for your preferred development platform, a REST API may be your only option.
 For REST APIs, there's also the significant advantage in the a degree of clarity that comes from a standardised approach.

-## The two APIs combined: "Popular places for food in your atrea (from Foursquare, on a Google map)"
+## The two APIs combined: "Popular places for food in your area (from Foursquare, on a Google map)"